Some jurisdictions in Minnesota hold elections by mail instead of voting at polling places.

 Do I need a witness for my ballot?

 Your signature envelope might have a box for a witness to complete and sign.
-Due to COVID19, there is no witness requirement for the August 11, 2020 State Primary.
+Due to COVID19, there is no witness requirement for the November 3, 2020 State General Election.

 How do I return my ballot?